acend/kubernetes-basics-training/content/en/docs/10.0/sidecar.md

 weight: 107
 ---

-Lets first check again what a Pod is, from [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) on the Kubernetes documation page:
+Lets first check again what a Pod is, from [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) on the Kubernetes documentation page:

 > A Pod (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
 A Pod’s contents are always co-located and co-scheduled, and run in a shared context.
 A Pod models an application-specific “logical host” - it contains one or more application containers which are relatively tightly coupled — in a pre-container world, being executed on the same physical or virtual machine would mean being executed on the same logical host.